frankinshtein/font-effects-lib/readme_eng.md

 All of this is done with only a couple of lines of code.
 The library is written in C++, is lightweight, available on the MIT license, doesn't depend on other libraries and has a simple C interface.

-## How do I make a beautiful font?
+## How do I make a complex font?
 That's where the visual editor comes in.
-It doesn't use standard filters like Photoshop (Stroke/Glow/Fill), but instead uses a fully-featured graph editor that can create fonts of any complexity.
+It doesn't use generic filters like Photoshop (Stroke/Glow/Fill), but instead takes advantage of a fully-featured graph editor that can create fonts of any complexity.

 Video Example:
 [![example](https://img.youtube.com/vi/srbNzlthj5k/0.jpg)](https://www.youtube.com/watch?v=srbNzlthj5k)